-1.39 However, the government has proposed radical changes and amendments to the whole system of Planning Obligations (including the CIL regulations) but these have so far failed to materialise.
+However, the government has proposed radical changes and amendments to the whole system of Planning Obligations (including the CIL regulations) and undertook consultation on a range of specific measures.
+It has yet to set out what the next steps will be.
 The Council is therefore keeping matters under a review and but will press on regardless and will adapt any proposals in accordance with any new legislative proposals when, and if, they emerge.

-j) How will the Council engage the public and stakeholders on the emerging Local Plan?
+How will the Council engage the public and stakeholders on the emerging Local Plan?

-1.40 The Council must produce a Statement of Community Involvement (SCI) which explains how the local planning authority intends to involve communities and stakeholders in the process of preparing local development documents.
-A new and revised edition was published in March 2022 and can be found here: Introduction | Statement of Community Involvement (SCI) | Ealing Council k) What evidence does the Council need to produce in preparing a revised Local Plan?
+The Council must produce a Statement of Community Involvement (SCI) which explains how the local planning authority intends to involve communities and stakeholders in the process of preparing local development documents.
+A new and revised edition was published in March 2022.

+What evidence does the Council need to produce in preparing a revised Local Plan?

-1.41 The local planning authority must also ensure that the Local Plan is based on adequate, up-to-date, and relevant evidence about the economic, social, and environmental characteristics and prospects of the area1.
+The local planning authority must also ensure that the Local Plan is based on adequate, up-to-date, and relevant evidence about the economic, social, and environmental characteristics and prospects of the area1.
 In particular, local planning authorities should ensure that their assessment of and strategies for housing, employment and other uses are integrated and that they take full account of relevant market and economic signals.

-1.42 This evidence base helps enable the preparation of sound and robust plans and shows how the council have come to our conclusions in emerging local development documents.
+This evidence base helps enable the preparation of sound and robust plans and shows how the council have come to our conclusions in emerging local development documents.
 The Council is working with the GLA and West London boroughs to share the costs of producing the evidence base, where possible, and ensure that emerging findings accord with the duty to cooperate.